PASSIONATELY CURIOUS

 Download File

-• I can use Hubble’s constant to estimate the age of the universe
+• I can use a shift in wavelength or frequency to calculate the speed of the wave source

 File Type: pdf